Ignacio Scocco: Sunderland

 On 30 January 2014, Sunderland completed the transfer of Scocco for €3.65 million, signing a two-and-a-half-year deal, as one of Gus Poyet's four transfer window signings.

 Asked about Scocco in April, South American football expert Tim Vickery wrote in his weekly BBC Sport column: "He might not be a big target man centre-forward, but he has some penalty area presence and moves outside the area with fluidity and intelligence."
-Although Sunderland avoided relegation the one-cap Argentina international failed to score in eight appearances, all of which came from the bench.
+Although Sunderland avoided relegation, Scocco failed to score in eight appearances, all of which came from the bench.
 He was an unused substitute as the side lost the 2014 Football League Cup Final 3–1 to Manchester City on 2 March.

 On 23 July 2014, Sunderland confirmed his departure back to Argentina, returning for his third spell with Newell's Old Boys.

 Newell's Old Boys, third spell

 On 13 July 2014, Scocco joined Newell's Old Boys for €2.7 million, on a five years' contract.
 On his presentation at Estadio Marcelo Bielsa, 7,000 fans were gathered in the stadium.
 He was given his favourite number, "32".

-After the 2014–15 season Scocco's future at Newell's Old Boys was in doubt and he was linked with a return to AEK Athens.
+After the 2014–15 season, Scocco's future at Newell's Old Boys was in doubt, and he was linked with a return to AEK Athens.
 Eventually, despite the improved offer by AEK, Nacho Scocco has decided to stay at Newell's Old Boys.

-In June 2017 Scocco was again linked with a return to AEK Athens.
-Newell's Old Boys was dealing with financial problems leaving the 32-year old unpaid for over five months.
+In June 2017, Scocco was again linked with a return to AEK Athens.
+Newell's Old Boys was dealing with financial problems, leaving the 32-year old unpaid for over five months.

 He left the club after 155 appearances (67 goals, 13 assists) in all competitions.